 It furthers one to accomplish great deeds.

 Supreme good fortune.
 No blame.

 If great help comes to a man from on high, this increased strength must be used to achieve something great for which he might otherwise never have found energy, or readiness to take responsibility.
 Great good fortune is produced by selflessness, and in bringing about great good fortune, he remains free of reproach.
+Six in the second place means:

-Someone does indeed increase him; Ten pairs of tortoises cannot oppose it.
+Someone does indeed increase him;

+Ten pairs of tortoises cannot oppose it.

 Constant perseverance brings good fortune.

 The king presents him before God.
 Good fortune.